BenjaminWills/programming-notes/CDP_training/cdp.md

 ### Notebooks

-Modern vendors such as `Databricks` use a notebook environment to run data engineering stacks and pipelines.
+Modern vendors such as `Databricks` and `jupyter` use a notebook environment to run data engineering stacks and pipelines.
 These can support multiple languages including `markdown`.
 They are cell based files.

+### Cloud object stores

+This is a format for storing data in the cloud.

+We can have 3 types of storage:

+- `BLOCK`: splitting data into fixed size blocks
+- `FILE`: data is stored in a file hierarchy
+- `OBJECT`: a container for objects

+### Storage

+How do we query and infer the data?
+We can use a few technologies for this, three of interest are:

+1. Search engines, they excel at text queries (`ELASTICSEARCH`)
+2. Document stores (`NOSQL`), provide better schema adaptability (`MONGODB`)
+3. Columnar stores, such as `SQL` queries (`REDSHIFT`)

+### Visualisation

+Data visualisation is a possible endpoint of a pipeline.
+Many cloud providers have tools to do this like `QUICKSIGHT` and `DATABRICKS`, we can also use propritary applications such as `TABLEAU` or `POWER BI`.

+### Data querying

+We now need to query the data, we can do his with `engines` like `SQL`, `NOSQL` and `Athena`.
+These engines are dependent on the type of [storage](#storage-1) that the data is kept in.

+### Message broker

+These take the information from the sender, format it, and then send it to hte outputs.
+Usually these are used for components of applications communicating with eachother.
+There are 2 basic messaging styles:

+1. Point to point messages - these are used for `one to one` relationships, each message in the queue is only sent to one recipient and consumed only once
+2. Publish/subscribe messages - the producer of each message will publish it to a topic, and then the consumer will read from the specific topic

+### GitOps

+This is using git for devops. it uses `IaC`, `MRs` and `CI/CS`